Skip to main content Skip to navigation

 Other options

-Mathematics is involved in other Warwick interdisciplinary Centres for Doctoral Training, each of which has its own selection of taught courses; some of these may also be of interest for mainstream Mathematics CDT students.
+Mathematics is involved in other Warwick interdisciplinary Centres for Doctoral Training, each of which has its own selection of taught courses.
+Some of these may also be of interest for Mathematics CDT students.
 The HETSYSLink opens in a new window CDT is joint between Physics, Engineering, Chemistry, Mathematics, and the Warwick Manufacturing Group.
-If you wish to take modules from other CDTs you must check that this is possible (both because timetables will not always match, and because you will also need permission from the relevant CDT Director of Studies).
+If you wish to take modules from other CDTs you need to check that this is possible with the relevant CDT Director of Studies and the lecturer.